makrai/notes/kratzer88-stage-level-individual-level-pred.md

 move objects out of their VPs have been studied for a number of hmguages.
-These are the scrambling transformations that play a crucial role tn configurational analyses of so-called Mnon-co�ftgurattonal· languages like Japanese (Satta 1965) or German (Webelhuth 1985, Webelhuth (In progress), von 5techow and Sternefeld 1966).
+These are the scrambling transformations that play a crucial role tn configurational analyses of so-called Mnon-coaftgurattonal· languages like Japanese (Satta 1965) or German (Webelhuth 1985, Webelhuth (In progress), von 5techow and Sternefeld 1966).
 Scrambltng is a transformation that adjoins a constituent to IP (and maybe to other mal<imal projections).
 It is an